-Elizabeth Feld graduated from The University of Pennsylvania with departmental honors in Art History.
-After two years in public relations and strategic marketing, she moved from New York to London to pursue a Master’s Degree in Fine and Decorative Arts with Sotheby’s Institute.
+Elizabeth Feld graduated Magna Cum Laude from The University of Pennsylvania.
+After two years in public relations and strategic marketing in the beauty and fashion sector, she moved from New York to London to pursue a Master’s Degree in Fine and Decorative Arts with Sotheby’s Institute.
 While abroad, Elizabeth focused her studies on English Regency and French Neo-Classical furniture and decorative arts to complement her comprehensive knowledge of American decorative arts.

-In 1999, Elizabeth joined Hirschl & Adler to head its Department of American Decorative Arts.
+In 1999, Elizabeth joined Hirschl & Adler to head its Department of Decorative Arts.
 She has since curated a number of exhibitions in this area and others, including Of the Newest Fashion: Masterpieces of American Neo-Classical Decorative Arts (2001–02), which was the gallery’s 50th-anniversary exhibition.
-In 2006, she co-curated Elizabeth Turk: The Collars and In Pointed Style: The Gothic Revival in America, 1800–1860, both accompanied by extensive catalogues, and in 2007, For Work & For Play: A Selection of American Neo-Classical Furniture.
-More recent exhibitions include: Elizabeth Turk: Recent Sculpture (2008); The World of Duncan Phyfe: The Arts of New York, 1800-1847 (2012), a celebration of the gallery's 60th anniversary which was accompanied by an extensive 152 page catalogue; Elizabeth Turk: Cages (2012); and Alexander Creswell: Fire & Light (2012); Very Rich & Handsome, American Neo-Classical Decorative Arts (2014-15); and Elizabeth Turk, Tensions (2016).
+In 2006, she co-curated Elizabeth Turk: The Collars and In Pointed Style: The Gothic Revival in America, 1800–1860, both accompanied by extensive catalogues; and in 2007, For Work & For Play: A Selection of American Neo-Classical Furniture.
+More recent exhibitions include: Elizabeth Turk: Recent Sculpture (2008); The World of Duncan Phyfe: The Arts of New York, 1800–1847 (2012), a celebration of the gallery's 60th anniversary which was accompanied by an extensive 152-page catalogue; Elizabeth Turk: Cages (2012); Alexander Creswell: Fire & Light (2012); Very Rich & Handsome: American Neo-Classical Decorative Arts (2014–15); Elizabeth Turk: Tensions (2016); Augmenting the Canon: Recent Acquisitions of American Neo-Classical Decorative Arts (2018); and Elizabeth Turk: Tipping Point: Echoes of Extinction (2019).

 Elizabeth served as the Chairman of the Winter Antiques Show Dealers' Committee for six years.